GENI-NSF/geni-tools/README-omni.txt

     advertisement RSpec.
 In many cases, the aggregate indicates that the sliver is fully allocated with a `geni_operational_state` value of `geni_notready`.
-Once the resources are ready for use, you can typically call `PerformOperationalAction(geni_start)` to
-    start the resources (e.g. boot a machine).
+Once the resources are ready for use, you can typically call `performoperationalaction geni_start` to start the resources (e.g. boot a machine).
     You can then call `status` again to watch the action take effect.
 In many cases, the operational state will change from `geni_notready` to `geni_ready`.

-    Run: `omni.py status -a pg-utah MySlice`
+    Run: `omni.py -V 3 status -a pg-utah3 MySlice`

- 8. Renew: Both slices and slivers have distinct expiration times.
-    After a while you may want to Renew your Sliver that is expiring.
+ 8. Renew your slice and slivers: Both slices and slivers have distinct expiration times.
+After a while you may want to Renew your Sliver before it expires and is deleted.

     To Renew:
-      AM API V1&2:
+      AM API v1:
-         `omni.py renewsliver -a pg-utah MySlice 20120531`
+         `omni.py -V 1 renewsliver -a pg-utah MySlice 20120531`
+      AM API v2:
+         `omni.py renewsliver -a pg-utah2 MySlice 20120531`
-      AM API V3+:
+      AM API V3:
-         `omni.py renew -a pg-utah MySlice 20120531`
+         `omni.py -V 3 renew -a pg-utah3 MySlice 20120531`

  9. Do your experiment!
 Compute resources typically use SSH to let you log in to the machines.
 The SSH keys configured in your omni_config `users` section should be available for use.

- 10. Delete slivers when you are done, freeing the resources for others.
+ 10. Delete slivers when you are done, freeing the resources for others:

     To Delete:
-      AM API V1&2:
+      AM API v1:
-         `omni.py deletesliver -a pg-utah MySlice`
+         `omni.py -V 1 deletesliver -a pg-utah MySlice` AM API v2:
+         `omni.py deletesliver -a pg-utah2 MySlice`
-      AM API V3+:
+      AM API v3:
-         `omni.py delete -a pg-utah MySlice`
+         `omni.py -V 3 delete -a pg-utah3 MySlice`

  11. Optional: `listmyslices` and `print_slice_expiration`.
 Occasionally you may run `listmyslices` to remind yourself of your outstanding